creativeidiot123/destination/README.md

 ---

-Most app blockers are a joke — tap twice, switch launchers, done. **Destination is different.**
+Most app blockers are a joke — tap twice, switch launchers, go to adb/ safe mode done. **Destination is different.**

 It runs as a **Device Owner**, using Android's `DevicePolicyManager` to *physically suspend packages at the OS level*.
 When an app is blocked, it doesn't show up.
 It doesn't launch.
 It's gone — until you say otherwise.